thebigbird/davideagle-hugo-academic/content/publication/eagle-holleman-clergy-obesity-2024/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Prevalence of obesity in religious clergy in the United States: A systematic review and meta-analysis."
+title: "Prevalence of obesity in religious clergy in the United States: A systematic review and meta-analysis"
 authors:
 - David E. Eagle
 - Anna Holleman